DC Mentorship Program Now Accepting Applications for Summer 2015!

 - Mock Interview Workshop

-Participants brushed up on their professional interviewing skills in one-on-one mock interviews.
-The alumni interviewers asked essential interview questions and gave personalized feedback to each participant.
+Participants will brush up their professional interviewing skills in one-on-one mock interviews.
+The alumni interviewers ask essential interview questions and gave personalized feedback to each participant.

-The panel discussion featured six Middlebury College alumni who work on environmental issues.
-Panelists discussed the experiences that shaped their career paths from graduation to their present positions.
+Panelists share their experiences that shaped their career paths from graduation to their present positions.